trusona/trusona-mobile-sdk-android/README.md

     @Override
     public void onError(Throwable throwable) {
-        // This callback will execute if something goes wrong while processing a trusonafications
+        // This callback will execute if something goes wrong while processing a trusonafication
         // Some of the possible exceptions that can trigger this callback are:
         //
         // 1.
 InvalidIdentityDocumentException: Used when the scanned Identity document is not in